-- A. The -PD Combining Zone may only be added to a base zone through a zone change application in compliance with Chapter 17.63 (Amendments and Zone Changes). - B. Residential development density shall be that allowed in the base zone, except as provided in Section 17.28.060 (Residential Density Bonuses for On-site Open Space) and Chapter 17.31 (Affordable Housing Requirements and Incentives).
-Where the base zone is designated as open space, the density shall be calculated based on the maximum density allowed under the General Plan land use designation.

-C. Allowed uses of a Development Plan shall only be those allowed in the base zone, as provided in Chapters 17.21 through 17.26 (Zones, Allowed Uses, and Zoning Standards), except for common area recreational facilities and similar uses.
+- A. The -PD Combining Zone shall-may only be added to a base zone through a zone change application in compliance with Chapter 17.63 (Amendments and Zone Changes). - B. Residential Ddevelopment density shall be that allowed in the base zone, except as provided in Section 17.28.0560 (Residential Density Bonuses for On-site Open SpaceProtection of Open Space in Residential Development) and Chapter 17.321 (Affordable Housing Requirements and Incentives).
+Where the base zone is designated as open space, the density shall be calculated based on the maximum density allowed under the General Plan land use designation. - C. Permitted Allowed uses of a dDevelopment pPlan shall only be those permitted allowed in the base zone, as provided in Chapters 17.21 through 17.26 (Zones, Allowed Land UseUses, and Zoning Standards), except for common area recreational facilities and similar uses.
+The uses may be restricted or limited by the review authority at the time of approval of the Development Plan Permit.